Mini Laser Mode Analyzer 1 (mLMA1) Version 2

 See the section: Latest Versions of the Firmware for a description of the current state of affairs with respect to the TBI.

 Speaking of the color themes: There are currently two defined: The "Dark" theme is intended to have the look of a DSO - or at least how most are set up as the default.
 The "Eight_Color" theme is similar but was created to be compatible with ST7789 240x240 IPS LCDs that come up in 8-color mode.
 Originally, when I came across the first of these, I thought it was faulty and even received a refund.
 But in fact, roughly 25 percent of the LCDs that I've purchased from at least 3 different sellers default to 8-color mode.
-So I now doubt they are defective, just that the ST7789 and/or GFX libraries are not initializing some register correctly or at all.
-And it's not just the mLMA1 code.
-The same brain-dead eight-color behavior occurs with the ST7790 test sketch found in multiple Arduino forums.
+So I now doubt they are defective, just that the ST7789 and/or GFX libraries are initializing some register incorrectly or not at all.
+And the same brain-dead eight-color behavior occurs with the ST7790 test sketch found in multiple Arduino forums.
 Using only 8 colors for mLMA1 isn't that terrible though and might not even be noticed even if familiar with its normal appearance. :)

 The relevant lines of C code in the firmware for the LCD are: